BU-Spark/CS506Spring2021Repository/CityOfBoston_team2/deliverables/deliverable3/README.md

 been completed regarding relationship between areas with amenity access and demographics of those same areas.

+## Final dataset

+The final merged dataset has been created; it is called `final_merge.csv` in this directory.
+The features on it are `name`, `zip`, `lat`, `lon`, `category`, and `address`.
+Most of these are self-explanatory. `lat` and `lon` correspond to latitude and longitude respectively, `address` refers to street address, and `category` is amenity category.
+Each of the amenity datasets was standardized and concatenated to create this dataset.

 ## General insights

 Overall, there seems to be a broad distribution of all amenity types.